coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. tacn:: reset ltac profile
    :name: reset ltac profile

-   This tactic behaves like the corresponding vernacular command and allow displaying and resetting the profile from tactic scripts for benchmarking purposes.
+   Equivalent to the :cmd:`Reset Ltac Profile` command, which allows resetting the profile from tactic scripts for benchmarking purposes.

-.. tacn:: show ltac profile
+.. tacn:: show ltac profile {? {| cutoff @int | @string } }
    :name: show ltac profile

-   This tactic behaves like the corresponding vernacular command and allow displaying and resetting the profile from tactic scripts for benchmarking purposes.

-.. tacn:: show ltac profile @string
-   :name: show ltac profile

-   This tactic behaves like the corresponding vernacular command and allow displaying and resetting the profile from tactic scripts for benchmarking purposes.
+   Equivalent to the :cmd:`Show Ltac Profile` command, which allows displaying the profile from tactic scripts for benchmarking purposes.

 .. warn:: Ltac Profiler encountered an invalid stack (no \